 Breaking down the monthly BLS job report

-Below are the most recent U.S. Bureau of Labor Statistics (BLS) reports on “The Employment Situation” — the bureau’s term of art for the monthly jobs report.
+Below are the most recent U.S. Bureau of Labor Statistics (BLS) reports on “The Employment Situation” — the bureau’s term for the monthly jobs report.

-Each report provides data on the month prior (so September’s report covers August numbers, for example), and numbers are regularly adjusted in future reports.
+Each report provides data on the month prior (September’s report covers August numbers, for example), and numbers are regularly adjusted in future reports.
 Unadjusted numbers are noted in the text.

 4.4% unemployment rate701,000 jobs lost